 All Forest Projects on public lands must be approved by the government agency or agencies responsible for management activities on the land.
-This approval must include an explicit approval of the Forest Pproject's baseline, as determined in Section 0, and must involve any public vetting processes necessary to evaluate management and policy decisions concerning the project activity.
-Offset pProjects on federal lands that are not included in the categories of land in the following paragraph are not eligible at this time.
+This approval must include an explicit approval of the Forest Pproject's baseline, as determined in Section 6, and must involve any public vetting processes necessary to evaluate management and policy decisions concerning the project activity.
+Offset pProjects on federal lands are not eligible at this time.